-On the other hand, horse owners may find themselves with a horse they have outgrown or can no longer care for but which they don’t want to sell.
-In these situations, loaning may be the ideal solution as it allows the owner to maintain ultimate control over the horse while somebody else takes over the day-to-day work and expense involved in caring for it.
+Horse owners may find themselves with a horse they have outgrown but which they don’t want to sell.
+In these situations, loaning may be the ideal solution as it allows the owner to maintain ultimate control over the horse’s future while somebody else takes over the day-to-day work and cost involved in caring for it.

 Drawing up a loan agreement